Gaua,

 Bungalows

 Garet each year.
-Most of them stay at Wongras Bungalows
+Most of them stay at Wongras Bungalows.
+Recently, there are more options and some are just as good.

 Harbourfront Guesthouse, Namasari